 Thank you for your interest in Dennis L. Pipher, D.M.D.; Endodontic Associates of Norwalk.
 We are specialist members of the American Association of Endodontists.
 We look forward to being of service to you.
-Our expert team, led by respected endodontic specialists Dr. Pipher and Dr. Kilbride, includes an experienced endodontic staff.
+Our expert team, led by respected endodontic specialists Dr. Pipher, Dr. Kilbride and Dr. Barnett, includes an experienced endodontic staff.
 We provide the highest standard of professional care in a friendly, comfortable environment.

 Voted by our peers as one of “Fairfield County’s Top Endodontists” for the past 9 years.
 Dr Pipher has extensive experience and performed over 25,000 root canals.

 By referring you to our office, your dentist has shown their concern that you receive the finest endodontic care possible.
 Our goal is to provide unsurpassed quality in a compassionate environment of professionalism and clinical excellence.
 We hope to exceed your expectations.